rasterio/rasterio/docs/writing.rst

     # context manager.
     with rasterio.Env():

-        # Write the product as a raster band to a new 8-bit file.
+        # Write an array as a raster band to a new 8-bit file.
 For
-        # the new file's profile, we start with the meta attributes of
+        # the new file's profile, we start with the profile of the source
+        profile = src.profile

-        # the source file, but then change the band count to 1, set the
+        # And then change the band count to 1, set the
         # dtype to uint8, and specify LZW compression.
-        profile = src.profile
         profile.update(
             dtype=rasterio.uint8,
             count=1,
             compress='lzw')

-        with rasterio.open('example-total.tif', 'w', **profile) as dst:
+        with rasterio.open('example.tif', 'w', **profile) as dst:
             dst.write(array.astype(rasterio.uint8), 1)

     # At the end of the ``with rasterio.Env()`` block, context